arcaneAgilmente/consensual/README.md

 Pump and Techno are secondarily supported.
 Other game modes should work, but might have problems that need to be reported.

+# Menu Music:
+The music system in Consensual takes the bpm of the previous song and finds an entry in the menu music list with a similar bpm and plays that entry.
+Scripts/02 music.lua has a comment explaining how to add menu music entries at the end of the file.

 # In Depth Guide